lf-lang/playground-lingua-franca/examples/Python/src/WebServer/README.md

 * Another `Database` reactor has an STA offset of 3s (this can be changed) and is connected by logical connections.
 This will guarantee that the logs in this `Database` reactor will be consistent as long as out-of-order messages arrive within 3s.

 Note that this is implemented with banks and multiports.
 When sending logs, we want the `WebServer` to send logs to all `Database` reactors, so the `newlog` connection is a multiport; but when getting logs, we want to know the log state of the single corresponding `Database` reactor, which means that there is no multiport for the get log operation.

-The `sendlogs` connections from `Database` to `WebServer` are implemented with physical connections.
-This is because these connections carry no timing semantics -- they simply carry the data to be sent back to the frontend as a response and need to be executed as soon as possible.